VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 * The domain should be the same as the domain you used to generate the certificates (that was in [Retrieve a demo certificate](../retrieve-a-demo-certificate.md)).

 It is not recommended to follow this guide when you're working from your home network.

 Preferably, you are able to start the inway service on a machine which is publicly available.
-Make sure and the port of the inway (we recommend using port 443) is open to the public.
+Make sure the port of the inway (we recommend using port `443`) is open to the public.

 ## Verification

-Assuming you followed [Getting up and running](./getting-up-and-running.md) the inway and management-api should be already running.
+Assuming you followed [Getting up and running](./getting-up-and-running.md) the inway and Management API should be already running.

-You can confirm that by first checking the Management API logs:
+You can confirm that by inspecting the Management API logs:

 ```
 docker-compose -f docker-compose.management.yml logs -f api
 ```

-Then checking the inway logs:
+Next, let's take a look at the logs of our inway:

 ```
 docker-compose -f docker-compose.management.yml logs -f inway